ashleemboyer/ashleemboyer/posts/2021/01/nextjs-firebase-blog-01.md

 ## Firebase Setup

-First, let's create a new project in Firebase. _There's a video after these steps that visually walk though how to do this._
+First, let's create a new project in Firebase. _There's a video after these steps that visually walks though how to do this._

 1. Go to [console.firebase.google.com](https://console.firebase.google.com) and make sure you're logged in with the Google account you want to use.
 2. Click the card that says "Add project".
 It should be the first one listed.
 3. Enter a project name.
 I'm going to use `nextjs-firebase-blog` for the entire series.
 4. Toggle "Enable Google Analytics for this project" to off.
 5. Click "Create project".
-6. Click "continue" when your new project is ready.
+6. Click "Continue" when your new project is ready.

 <iframe width="100%" height="350" src="https://www.youtube-nocookie.com/embed/2w5BV9ft82g" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Now that we have a project, we can setup the database and add some test data to it. _There's a video after these steps that visually walk though how to do this._
+Now that we have a project, we can set up the database and add some test data to it. _There's a video after these steps that visually walks though how to do this._

 1. Click "Realtime Database" in the left-hand sidebar.
 2. Click the "Create Database" button.